plokhotnyuk/jsoniter-scala/README.md

 1. There is no validation for the length of JSON representation during parsing.

-So if your system is sensitive for that and can accept untrusted input then avoid parsing with `java.io.InputStream` and check the input length for other ways of parsing.
+So if your system is sensitive for that and can accept untrusted input then avoid parsing with `readFromStream` and check the input length for other `read...` calls.

+If you have an untrusted input that is an array of values or white-space separate values then consider parsing it by `scanJsonArrayFromInputStream` or `scanJsonValuesFromInputStream` instead of `readFromStream`.

 2. The configuration parameter for the `make` macro is evaluated in compile-time only and requires no dependency on other code that uses a result of the macro's call, otherwise the following compilation error will be reported: